 And that's what ya gotta do!

-Removing the display of items purchased by others (from below your carousel) won't cost you any money, just a little time since you can turn this off in your settings.
+Removing the display of recommendations based on items you've purchased won't cost you any money, just a little time since you can turn this off in your settings.

 Okay, are you ready to turn off the annoying, "Customers Also Bought" feature?